everlytic/push-notifications-documentation/push/transactional.md

 You can achieve these once off transactional notifications by calling our API with the message that needs to go out.

 ## Prerequisites
-1. A project set up in Everlytic and on your app/website - [Documentation](./index.html)
+1. A project set up in the System and on your app/website - [Documentation](./index.html)
-1. The contact needs to have already subscribed to Everlytic from your app/website (We need their token to send to)
+1. The contact needs to have already subscribed from your app/website (We need their token to send to)
-1. API Access to Everlytic.
+1. API Access to the System.

 ## Getting Started
 Sending a Transactional Push Notification makes use of our API 3.
 If you are unfamiliar with how our API works, you can find the documentation [here](http://help.senderguide.com/api-documentation/the-api-endpoints/the-rest-api/).